zozzlethena/docs/pages/launch.md

 team to seek opportunities outside of accruing Solidly vote share on the Fantom network.

-The veDAO core team incubated Velodrome in accordance with DAO governance principles for the benefit of the DAO. veDAO's final governance act was to make good on this promise, distributing accumulated treasury in `$USDC` and `$VELO` tokens to `$WEVE` holders.
+The veDAO core team incubated Velocimeter in accordance with DAO governance principles for the benefit of the DAO. veDAO's final governance act was to make good on this promise, distributing accumulated treasury in `$USDC` and `$VELO` tokens to `$WEVE` holders.

 The veDAO community stuck with us through a seemingly impossible number of surprises, challenges, and disappointments.
 They're friends, allies, and, in some cases, central team members.
-Everything we do with Velodrome from here is rooted in our shared experience.
+Everything we do with Velocimeter from here is rooted in our shared experience.

-We believe that the veDAO members will be valuable, enthusiastic additions to the Optimism community in the coming weeks and will be instrumental in the long-term success of Velodrome.
+We believe that the veDAO members will be valuable, enthusiastic additions to the Optimism community in the coming weeks and will be instrumental in the long-term success of Velocimeter.

 ### Burning `$WEVE`